tsipkens/atems/README.md

 The submodule is not necessary for any of the scripts or methods included with this code.

-Additional dependencies are required for use of the **[carboseg](https://github.com/tsipkens/atems/tree/master/carboseg)** or convolutional neureal network component of this program, including a copy of Python.
+Additional dependencies are required for use of the **[carboseg](https://github.com/tsipkens/atems/tree/master/carboseg)** or convolutional neural network component of this program, including a copy of Python.
 See the appropriate [section below](#+-carboseg-and-cnn-segmentation) for more information.

 # B. Getting started